PointsBet Promo Code: Get Two Risk-Free Bets up to $2,000 on Today's NBA Games

 Which NBA Games can I bet on through PointsBet Sportsbook to qualify for this promo code offer?

-Tonight, there are a lot of NBA teams competing, and one game to keep an eye on features the Charlotte Hornets and the Portland Trail Blazers.
-The Hornets are an abysmal 9-24, but young star LaMelo Ball is always a treat to watch.
-The Trail Blazers, led by star Damian Lillard, are currently the #9 seed, but they'll look to end their three-game winning streak tonight at home.
+There are tons of NBA Games where you can use your free bets with PointsBet today.
+We have NBA action all day long, and one matchup that stands out features the Nuggets and Kings battling in Sacramento.
+Kings star Domantas Sabonis is questionable, but along with De'Aaron Fox and the rest of the team, they've been solid, currently sitting at 17-14 and sixth in the West.
+The Nuggets have climbed all the way to the #1 seed behind Nikola Jokic's recent outstanding play, and they'll try to notch their fifth straight victory tonight.

-There are seven NBA games on tonight overall, so don't hesitate to take advantage of this great offer courtesy of PointsBet Sportsbook.
+There are 20 total NBA teams in action today, so don't hesitate to take advantage of this great offer courtesy of PointsBet Sportsbook.

 2 $2,000 In Free Bets with PointsBet Sportsbook